 Our academic team is committed, not only to providing first class teaching, but also to encouraging independence on the part of the students.
 Passive listening and learning by heart has no place in our modern teaching and learning culture.
 We expect active, critical thinking and reflection from our students, and provide them with the skills and environment this requires.

 Outside lectures, our students are active in the further development of our study programme and the faculty itself.
-In addition, various student organizations (Enactus, a student management consultancy firm, business networks, etc.) offer students opportunities to test themselves, discover new talents, build professional networks (both within and outside the university), or just to have fun.
+In addition, various student initiatives (Enactus, a student management consultancy firm, business networks, etc.) offer students opportunities to test themselves, discover new talents, build professional networks (both within and outside the university), or just to have fun.

 It might not be obvious at first glance, but our Business School on the Schwenningen Campus is a very international community.
 Most lectures are held in English and students come to us from around the world (approximately 50% are from abroad).
 All teaching staff have many years of international work experience.
 All this is a part of our commitment to openness and respect for individuality.

 - You understand the nature of businesses and markets